omarobeya/parallel-inplace-radixsort/README.md

 The array could be an array of integers or pairs of integers.

-To set number of cilk workers to be 36 use
+To set number of Cilk workers to be N use

-export CILK\_NWORKERS=36;
+export CILK\_NWORKERS=N;

 before running the program.

+The "-r" flag specifies the number of rounds to run the algorithm.
+The "-c" flag specfies that a correctness test should be run.

 On NUMA machines, adding the command "numactl -i all " when running the program may improve performance for large number of threads.

-For example:
+Here is an example command for running the code for 3 rounds with correctness checking:

 ```
-numactl -i all ./radixSort -c <input_file>
+numactl -i all ./radixSort -r 3 -c <input_file>
 ```

 radixSort is the executable that uses the 2-path finding algorithm, while radixSort\_cycle is the executable that uses the cycle finding algorithm.

-The input file for integers needed by example.cpp must have a header "sequenceInt" and one integer per line.
+The input file needed by example.cpp is of the following format.
+For a sequence of integers, the file should have a header "sequenceInt" on the first line, followed by one integer per line.
+For pairs of integers, the file should have a header "sequenceIntPair", followed by two integers per line.